StephAO/HAHA/README.md

 # Hierarchical Ad Hoc Agents (HAHA)
 Code for [Hierarchical Reinforcement Learning for Ad Hoc Teaming](https://www.southampton.ac.uk/~eg/AAMAS2023/pdfs/p2337.pdf).
-Used to a variety of agents for the overcooked domain.
+Used to train a variety of agents for the overcooked domain.
+For the most up-to-date version of this repository, please see: https://github.com/StephAO/HAHA

 ## Set up guide
 1. Create conda environment:`conda create -n oai python=3.9`